cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 `first_box` is a box that contains a `felt252` value. `second_box` is a box that contains a tuple of 2 `felt252`.

-Let's now take a look at the corresponding CASM code, generated using the Cairo Compiler version 2.5.3 to avoid optimisations applied with last releases.
+Let's now take a look at the corresponding Casm code, generated using the Cairo Compiler version 2.5.3 to avoid optimisations applied with last releases.

  ```rust
 {{#include ../listings/ch11-advanced-features/listing_04_basic_box/target/dev/listing_04_basic_box.casm}}